Andenes or platforms for agriculture in Peru

 - “Junk Agroecology” is a report from Friends of the Earth International that details how the purveyors of junk agroecology want to perpetuate the ills of the industrial food system under the guise of “sustainable agriculture.”

 - Many groups representing Indigenous and agroecological food systems felt they were marginalized in favor of corporate agribusinesses at the United Nations’ World Food Summit in 2021.
-Here is a story about the controversy.

 Get trained and/or earn an education certificate in agroecology.
 There are many opportunities to deepen your knowledge.
 Programs include: